Arambagh Vivekananda Pally

-Vivekananda Pally is a part of Arambagh.
+Vivekananda Pally is a part of the city of Arambagh, in West Bengal, India.
 This is a densely populated area.
 There are approximately 325 houses and 3 shops.
 Prominent residential colonies like Rabindra Pally Colony and the Sarada Pally Colony are near Vivekananda Pally.

 This colony sees many students from the village area and the other colonies of Arambagh congregate daily to study.
 The Arambagh-Tarakeswar rail line makes a crossing near this town.